netmeld/netmeld/playbook/README.md

 Inter-network scans will try to route through various routers or firewalls attempting to reach devices and services in other networks.
-Inter-network scans frequently must content with restrictive firewalls, load-balancers, and other network devices that block or shape traffic.
+Inter-network scans frequently must contend with restrictive firewalls, load-balancers, and other network devices that block or shape traffic.
 Inter-network scans provide another good set of data more slowly that can then be compared to intra-network scans to better validate